- Colleges

 $5,000

 The Associated General Contractors NYS Scholarship Program will award scholarships to students who must be New York State residents.
 They may be attending a school outside of New York.
 Applicants must be seriously intent upon a career in the building, highway or utility construction industry.
 Applicants must pursue a Bachelor or Associate degree in construction or construction-related engineering.
 Students must reapply each year for up to three years of undergraduate study.
-Graduate Studentss (Master's) are also eligible for a one-year scholarship if they are studying full-time for an advanced construction-related field and are intent upon a career in the industry.
-Three evaluation forms must be submitted: any combination of college faculty or college academic advisors, employers or adults not related to the applicant and preferably in the industry.
+Graduate Student (Master's) are also eligible for a one-year scholarship if they are studying full-time for an advanced construction-related field and are intent upon a career in the industry.
+Three evaluation forms must be submitted: any combination of college faculty or college academic advisors, employers or Adult not related to the applicant and preferably in the industry.
 Please visit the scholarship's website for more information.

 Macy's Emergency Scholarship Fund